 Thus, the use of digital printing for packaging seems to be more useful for proofing, prototyping and test marketing first and then for variable information and post-purchase engagement.
 Lastly, it may play a role in the use of variable designs for shelf impact or a wow factor that could lead to both impulse buying and brand loyalty.

 One should, however, not discount the prospect of small brands, own brands, and short-run packaging.
 This may be a fragmented market at first but with regulations such as FSSAI for food products kicking in, alongside the emerging capabilities of artisinal products and brands, high quality short runs will thrive.
 Beyond the simplicity of minimal packaging, they are also likely to look for digital engagement.
 Made to order and ship to order may also be a factor.
 Thus, while on the one hand packaging grows exponentially and becomes a larger societal and economic phenomenon, it may also find some new digitally enabled tricks in the smaller runs of artisinal and personalized packaging.
+You can get more info here on packaging and moving.

 However, the bigger lesson for packaging from Hunkeler Innovationdays is not to do with printing but with the possibility of creating flexible production lines both for the packaging material, the products themselves and for filling and sealing and marking.
 In the future, both the product and the packaging will contain a machine-readable mark so that the right product can be put in the right package, in the right quantity and with the right label or logistic information that will launch it in the direction of the consumer, who will then engage with the pack and even assure that it is placed in the correct and circular waste stream.